What happens on the day of your first driving lesson?

 Make sure you’re ready when your instructor comes to collect you.
 Keep an eye outside - some instructors will ring your doorbell, some will wait in the car and assume you know they’re there, and some might call your phone to let you know that they have arrived.
 Getting out as soon as they’re there might give you a few minutes extra of lesson time!

 On your first lesson, you won’t have to get straight in the driver's seat, so don’t panic!
 You’ll start by getting in the passenger seat, and your instructor is likely to drive you to a quiet location, which is where you will learn the basics.
-On the way there, your instructor is likely to ask if you’ve had any previous driving experience, such as driving in your parents car on your provisional licence, whether you have any knowledge of how the car works etc.
+On the way there, your instructor is likely to ask if you’ve had any previous driving experience, such as driving in your parents car, whether you have any knowledge of how the car works etc.

 When you’ve arrived at the safe location, you will switch seats so that you’re in the driver's seat.
 Your instructor will then give you a run through of the controls; the clutch, accelerator and brake as well as how to change gear and use the handbrake/indicator.
 These are all vital parts of the car and you will need to use all of these things when you move off.